google/ide-perf/README.md

 * **CachedValue tracing:** track `CachedValue` hit ratios in real time.

-See [user-guide.md](docs/user-guide.md) for instructions on how to use each feature, and feel free to [file an issue](https://github.com/google/ide-perf/issues) if you have a feature request.
+See the [user guide](docs/user-guide.md) for instructions on how to use each feature.

+Feel free to [file an issue](https://github.com/google/ide-perf/issues) if you find a bug or have a feature request.

 Here is a screenshot of the method tracer: